tuxthepenguin84/promptly/README.md

     1. You should see part of your API key you sent with from the companion app, first few and last few characters
     1. Tap **Verify**
     1. Your key should show **Verified** if everything is working.
 If this fails, verify you have the correct AI provider selected and that you have the correct API key sent to the device.
-1.  **Start Chatting:** Once your API keys are verified, you can start interacting with your chosen AI models directly from your WearOS device, by navigating back to the home screen of the Promptly WearOS app
+1.  **Start Chatting:** Once your API keys are verified, you can start interacting with your chosen AI models directly from your Wear OS device, by navigating back to the home screen of the Promptly Wear OS app

 ### Google Play Store Link